Measurement of the $\psi(2S)$ to $J/\psi$ cross-section ratio as a function of centrality in PbPb collisions at $\sqrt{s_{\text{NN}}}$ = 5.02 TeV: Simulation and efficiencies

 \section{Simulation and efficiencies}

-The total signal selection efficiencies $\varepsilon_\mathrm{tot}$ in Eq.~\ref{eq:ratio} are determined using simulation.
+The total signal selection efficiencies $\varepsilon_\mathrm{tot}$ in Eq.~\ref{eq:ratio} include the geometric acceptance of the detector, the efficiency due to event reconstruction, candidate selection, particle identification and trigger requirements.
+Each contribution is determined using simulation and corrected for known differences between data and simulation.
 The simulated decays are reconstructed and analysed using the same software tools as those used to process the data.
 In the simulation, \jpsi and \psitwos particles are generated using \pythia \cite{Sjostrand:2007gs} and embedded into minimum-bias PbPb collisions from the EPOS event generator \cite{Pierog_2015}.
 The decays of unstable particles are described by \evtgen \cite{Lange:2001uf}, in which final-state radiation is generated using PHOTOS \cite{Golonka_2006}.
 The interaction of the generated particles with the detector and its response are implemented using the GEANT4 toolkit \cite{Agostinelli:2002hh,Allison:2006ve} adapted to LHCb~\cite{LHCb-PROC-2011-006}.
 After reconstruction, the simulated events are weighted to improve agreement with data.
 The correction weights are obtained as a function of $\pt$ and $N_{\rm{c}}$ from the background-subtracted data and simulation sample of \jpsi candidates.
-The total efficiencies include the geometric acceptance of the detector, the candidate reconstruction and selection, the particle identification and the effect of the trigger, which are estimated in each centrality interval, using the weighted simulation.
+The total efficiencies are estimated in each centrality interval, using the weighted simulation.